 In this concise chapter Liz Greene describes the child's general temperament and his characteristic approach to life.The rich array of individual abilities and potentials portrayed in Elvis' birth horoscope is set against the background of an inherent temperament bias which may be partly hereditary but is also the reflection of a mysterious essence which belongs to him alone.
 This mysterious "something" is already at work within Elvis, helping him to develop his personality along the lines which are healthiest and most natural to him. [..]
-But the mix needs to be gentle and balanced too much discipline too early will make Elvis shut down the inner world, while too little will leave him feeling uneasy, needy, anxious and unsafe.
-Because Elvis has an acute sensitivity to everything which is going on around [...]
+He has an innately helpful and conscientious nature, and is therefore likely to be very eager to please others a lovely quality which will inevitably earn appreciation and love, but which may also be taken for granted or even abused by those who forget that he is not a [...]
 III.
 The Characters in the Story

 Knowing about their child's fears can help parents to react with love and understanding in challenging situations.
 The child's main fears and insecurities are described on 2-3 pages in the full report.VI.
 Looking toward the future